Home / Mica Regulation

 This nomenclature includes part of what was previously called ‘stablecoins’, notably algorithmic stablecoins such as MakerDAO’s DAI.

-An asset-referenced token issuance requires a professional legal opinion saying that the crypto asset is neither an e-money token nor a crypto-asset falling over the scope of the MiCA regulation, as per Article 18.2.(e) of the MiCA regulation.
+An asset-referenced token issuance also requires a professional legal opinion stating that the crypto asset is neither an e-money token nor a crypto-asset falling outside the scope of the MiCA regulation, as per Article 18.2 (e) of the MiCA regulation.
 A professionally prepared whitepaper must back the legal opinion, including all the provisions listed in Article 19 and Annex II of the regulation.

 E-Money Tokens (EMT)